zulip/zulip/templates/zerver/why-zulip.md

 * Managers, PMs, and others in meetings all day need to reply to things in batch, either in the few minutes they have between meetings, or at the end of the day.
-* Anyone in a different timezone or on a different work schedule than the rest of the team has parts of their day where they are working asynchronously.
+* Anyone in a different time zone or on a different work schedule than the rest of the team has parts of their day where they are working asynchronously.
 * Individual contributors cannot do focused work if they need to check their